MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/WasteQualityCharacteristic.md

 ---
-title: WasteQualityCharacteristic in CloudforSustainabilityWasteDataModel - Common Data Model | Microsoft Docs
+title: WasteQualityCharacteristic in CloudforSustainabilityWasteDataModel - Common Data Model
 description: Stores information on the characteristics of the contaminant or chemical being tracked.
 author: cdm-publisher
 ms.service: common-data-model